OPERATION OF THE ASTROLABE

 Set the date and the hour.

-The regula/ecliptic intersection OPPOSITE to the Sun points to the
+The regula/ecliptic intersect OPPOSITE to the Sun sits on the

 unequal hour on the mater.
 The unequal hours are the radial arcs